Bayer PM Side Effects

 Generic Name: aspirin / diphenhydramine

-Note: This page contains information about the side effects of aspirin / diphenhydramine.
-Some of the dosage forms included on this document may not apply to the brand name Bayer PM.
+Note: This document contains side effect information about aspirin / diphenhydramine.
+Some of the dosage forms listed on this page may not apply to the brand name Bayer PM.

 Applies to aspirin / diphenhydramine: oral tablet

 Central nervous system side effects of aspirin have included agitation, cerebral edema, coma, confusion, dizziness, headache, cranial hemorrhage, lethargy, and seizures.
 Tinnitus and subjective hearing loss (or both) may occur.
 Some investigators have reported that modest doses may result in decreased frequency selectivity and may therefore impair hearing performance, particularly in the setting of background noise.

 Nervous system side effects of diphenhydramine have been reported frequently.
 These have included depression with drowsiness and sedation in nearly all patients treated.
 Motor skills may be impaired.
 Dystonic reactions have been reported after single doses of diphenhydramine.[Ref]

 Some investigators have suggested that tinnitus may be a less reliable indicator of salicylate toxicity than previously believed.
 Patients with high frequency hearing loss may have difficulty perceiving tinnitus.
 In a study of rheumatoid arthritis patients, those with tinnitus had no greater salicylate levels than those without tinnitus.
 Elderly patients may be less likely to perceive tinnitus than younger patients.

 The CNS depressant effect of diphenhydramine parallels its plasma concentrations.
 The plasma concentration threshold for sedation is 30 to 42 ng/mL, and to cause mental impairment is 58 to 74 ng/mL.
 Patients should be warned against driving while taking diphenhydramine.